ryanco/x12-parser/docs/source/api/org/pb/x12/X12Simple.rst

 .. java:method:: public Segment addSegment(Segment segment)
    :outertype: X12Simple

-   Takes a \ :java:ref:`org.pb.x12.Segment`\  and adds the segment to the end of the X12 transaction.
+   Takes a \ :java:ref:`Segment`\  and adds the segment to the end of the X12 transaction.

-   :param segment: \ :java:ref:`org.pb.x12.Segment`\  representation of the Segment.
+   :param segment: \ :java:ref:`Segment`\  representation of the Segment.
    :return: a new Segment object

 addSegment